 One of my favourite scenes takes place at the beginning of the film.
 The career of Murray’s character has been in decline.
 However, he is offered $2 million to travel to Japan and film a commercial for Suntory Whisky.

 The scene takes place during one of the commercial.
 The director speaks Japanese and Murray’s character speaks English.
 So they have to communicate through an interpreter.
 As for how much gets through … well, take a look.

 This scene always makes me smile.
 It also calls to mind the many times that I have worked with interpreters over the years.
-My work in the United Nation and international organization system has seen me give numerous presentations, in Geneva, Switzerland and the Middle East, while working with interpreters.
+Through my work at the United Nations, the International Organization for Migration, and the World Health Organization, I gave many presentations working with interpreters both in Geneva, Switzerland and across the Middle East.

 Although I recommend that you learn at least a few basic words of the local language if you have the opportunity to speak in a foreign country, I also realize that, for many people, giving a speech or presentation in another language is not an option.
 In such cases, you might have to work with an interpreter.

 Public speaking with an interpreter is a special type of public speaking.
 Interpretation adds a new dimension to the experience.
 There are some fundamental rules when it comes to working with interpreters.
 If you are going to make the most of the experience (for you and the audience), it is essential that you understand those rules.